GameJs/gamejs/README.md

     http://localhost:8080/

 Several links to the example apps should show up.
-The source to those apps is in the `apps/` directory of your GameJs installation.
+The source to those apps is in the `examples` directory of your GameJs installation.

 Retarded Edition
 ==================